Submissions

 If a work is a work made for hire, the employer or other person for whom the work was prepared is the initial owner of the copyright unless there has been a written agreement to the contrary signed by both parties.

-Film & History reserves its designation as “author” primarily for copyright purposes; otherwise, work made for hire is attributed to the individual contributor.
+Film & History reserves this designation as “author” primarily for copyright purposes; otherwise, work made for hire is attributed to the individual contributor.

 If a contributor should choose to retract his or her name from a published article, the journal usually will honor that request, but the edited/published article remains the exclusive property of the journal and may, at the editor’s discretion, be retained online and in print and may be used in future publications by the journal.